-The project will finance the acquisition of a new fleet of solid waste collection vehicles, solid waste containers and related equipment.
+The proceeds of the loan and the grant financed acquisition of a new fleet of solid waste collection vehicles as well solid waste containers that have been distributed among 66 participating municipalities.

 EBRD Finance Summary